vyfor/cord.nvim/.github/wiki/Examples.md

     return is_blacklisted(opts) and 'Editing a file' or ('Editing ' .. opts.filename)
   end,
   workspace = function(opts)
-    return is_blacklisted(opts) and 'In a secret workspace' or ('Working on ' .. opts.filename)
+    return is_blacklisted(opts) and 'In a secret workspace' or ('Working on ' .. opts.workspace)
   end
 }